 Scalp Massages to Improve Blood Flow

 As scalp calcification can result in restricted blood flow to your hair follicles, we also suggest adding daily scalp massages to your hair care routine (in addition to the solutions proposed above).

 Scalp massages have been clinically proven to help relax the muscles in the perimeter of the scalp and boost blood flow throughout the area, resulting healthier, thicker hair.

-Carefully designed to help reduce scalp tension and massage the scalp, perfect for people with hair loss who want to support improved hair health.
+The heyhair massager is carefully designed to help reduce scalp tension and massage the scalp, perfect for people with hair loss who want to support improved hair health.